haltakov/simple-photo-gallery/doc/Usage.md

 gallery-build -ft
 ```

-In order for your HTML gallery to be updated, Yyou should call the `gallery-build` command every time that you make changes to the gallery (`gallery.json`), the image descriptions (`images_data.json`), HTML templates (`templates/index_template.jinja`) or the photos and videos.
+In order for your HTML gallery to be updated, You should call the `gallery-build` command every time that you make changes to the gallery (`gallery.json`), the image descriptions (`images_data.json`), HTML templates (`templates/index_template.jinja`) or the photos and videos.

 ## Publishing your gallery (`gallery-upload`)